-Figure 7: Zero crossing region of the second-to-second average of the DuoTone witness signals around the second edge at Hanford EX for the hour surrounding the GW151226 event candidate.
-The open circle reflect the average signal, the green error bar indicates the standard deviation, and the ends of the fine black error bar shows the maximum/minimum for the data point.
-The size of the green error bar indicates very small error on the zero crossing.
+Figure 7.
+Near the zero crossing region of the second-to-second average of the DuoTone witness signals around the second edge at Hanford EX for the hour surrounding the G275404 event candidate.
+This is the data point nearest to the zero crossing, with axes selected to show error bars (which are not visible at standard magnification).
+The size of the green error bar shows very small amplitude variance near the zero crossing.